hedyhli/outline.nvim/README.md

 - Neovim 0.7+
   - To use modifiers on [commands](#commands), Neovim 0.8 is required.
     Everything else works with Neovim 0.7.
-- Properly configured Neovim LSP client (otherwise only markdown is supported)
+- To use outline.nvim with LSP, a properly configured LSP client is required.

 ## Installation